sotirisf/StronglyTypedViewNames/README.md

   public const string Controllers_DotSee_PageMetas__PageMetas = "PageMetas";
 ```

-Then, you can go on and use the constants instead of magic strings in your code:
+Then, you can go on and use the constants instead of magic strings in your code, making use of AutoComplete in Visual Studio as well:

 In views (example from Umbraco CMS view):
 ```